Skip to content

 Wish-Bone

-While we're not concerned about the saturated fat in Wishbone Thousand Island Dressing, the four grams of added sugars and 15% DV of sodium per serving make it less than ideal.
+While we're not concerned about the saturated fat in Wishbone Thousand Island Dressing, the four grams of added sugars and 13% of your daily recommended sodium per serving make it a less-than-nutritious choice.

 Ken's Steakhouse Country French with Orange Blossom Honey